 1 bottle light white wine – Hock, Reisling, Chablis etc

 1 basket strawberries

 Dry the woodruff overnight in oven with door open just a crack

 Pour wine into large jar and stuff in the woodruff

 Leave this in the fridge for a week to soak up the flavours

-Strain the wine and disgard the herbs
+Strain the wine and discard the herbs

-Serve in the sunshine with family and friends.
+Serve with sunshine, family and friends!

 Looking for other delightful drinks to serve this summer?
 Then check these out before you go;